hydraulic-institute/edb/source/06_section-VI/03_combined.md

 ### Changes in Impeller Size

-In selecting the appropriate curve for a pump application to fit the desired system conditions, many centrifugal pumps can use different sized impellers to shift the pump curve.
+In selecting the appropriate curve for a pump application to fit the desired system conditions, many centrifugal pumps can use <a href="/section-VI/pump-curves.html" target="_blank">different sized impellers</a> to shift the pump curve.
 Trimming the impeller down in size will move the pump curve down much in the same way as reducing the speed of rotation.
 The same can be said for selecting a larger impeller; the curve will shift up.
 When sizing a pump for an application in which the pump is not hooked up to a variable speed controller, it is more appropriate to size the impeller to your desired duty conditions.